Simply follow this nutritional guideline and begin your weight loss journey!

 3. Avoid Empty Calories

 A calorie is not a calorie.
 You have probably heard this a million times, but let me tell you why.
-The ratio of nutrients to the total calorie content of foods or drinks is called their nutrient density.
+We call the ratio of nutrients to the total calorie content of foods or drinks the “nutrient density”.
 Therefore, foods with high nutrient density are rich in key nutrients and are full of vitamins, minerals, and fiber.

 Calorie density is measured against the weight of the food.
 According to The Essentials of Sports and Exercise Nutrition, calorie density is the “energy provided per unit of food”.
 In other words, foods with high-calorie density have many calories per 100g and those that are not calorie-dense have few calories per 100g.